 - 14 Parish Nominations - 15 1.
-Where there is a president-elect, she must be contacted by the chairperson to affirm her willingness to assume the office of president. - 2.
-If the office of president-elect is vacant, nominations should be sought for the office of president. - 3.
-At the December meeting, the chairperson of the nominations and elections committee shall post the list of all general members of the parish council, the names of the present executive officers and their eligibility for nomination. - 4.
+Where there is a vice-president, she must be contacted by the chairperson to affirm her willingness to assume the office of president. - 2.
+If the office of vice-president is vacant, nominations should be sought for the office of president. - At the December meeting, the chairperson of the nominations and elections committee shall post the list of all general members of the parish council, the names of the present executive officers and their eligibility for nomination. - 4.
 At the December meeting, the chairperson shall have nomination forms available for distribution to all members.
-In addition, the committee, in consultation with the executive, shall determine whether a nomination form should be: (1) mailed to all other members, or (2) distributed at church. - 5.
+In addition, the committee, in consultation with the executive, shall determine whether a nomination form should be: (1) mailed to all other members, (2) emailed and mailed as necessary or (3) distributed at the church. - 5.
 Any member may submit a nomination form.
 A member may be nominated for more than one office.
-All nomination forms must be signed. - 28 6.
+All nomination forms must be signed. - 27 6.
 Nomination forms shall be received by the committee within three weeks of the date of the December meeting. - 7.
 All members nominated shall be contacted by the nominations and elections committee to determine if they are willing to stand for the office(s) for which they are nominated.
-In making such contact, no reference should be made to the number of nominations received or the names or persons submitting the nominations. - 34 8.
-The committee shall seek nominees for any office where no nomination or acceptance of nomination has been received by the deadline date inscribed on the nomination form. - 36 Diocesan/Provincial/National Nominations - 37 The documents required in preparation for an election are as follows: - Elections Register general listing of names and term(s) of office of all eligible current and past executive members
+In making such contact, no reference should be made to the number of nominations received or the names or persons submitting the nominations. - 33 8.
+The committee shall seek nominees for any office where no nomination or acceptance of nomination has been received by the deadline date inscribed on the nomination form. - 35 Diocesan/Provincial/National Nominations - 36 The documents required in preparation for an election are as follows: - Elections Register general listing of names and term(s) of office of all eligible current and past executive members - Eligibility List names of members who are eligible for nomination to diocesan/provincial/national council

-- Eligibility List names of members who are eligible for nomination to diocesan/provincial/national council - Acceptance List names of members who are willing to accept nomination to office - Candidates List final list of members nominated for elected office
+- Acceptance List names of members who are willing to accept nomination to office - 2 Candidates List final list of members nominated for elected office